Antireligious campaigns in China

-Antireligious campaigns in China refer to the Chinese Communist Party's official promotion of state atheism, coupled with its persecution of people with spiritual or religious beliefs, in the People's Republic of China.
-Antireligious campaigns were launched in 1949, after the Chinese Communist Revolution, and they continue to be waged against Buddhists, Christians, Muslims, and members of other religious communities in the 21st century.
-State campaigns against religion have escalated since Xi Jinping became General Secretary of the Chinese Communist Party on November 15, 2012.
-For Christians, government decrees have mandated the widespread removal of crosses from churches, and in some cases, they have also mandated the destruction of houses of worship, such as the Catholic Three Rivers Church in the city of Wenzhou.
-In Tibet, similar decrees have mandated the destruction of Tibetan Buddhist monastic centers, the destruction of sacred Buddhist sites, the destruction of monastic residences, the denial of the Tibetan people's right to freely access their cultural heritage, the ongoing persecution of high Buddhist lamas and the ongoing persecution of Buddhist nuns and monks.
-Reports which document the existence of forced re-education camps, arrests, beatings, rape, and the destruction of religious sites in Tibet are also being published with regard to the Uyghur people, who are being subjected to an ongoing genocide.
+Antireligious campaigns in the People's Republic of China are a series of policies and practices which have been carried out as part of the Chinese Communist Party's official promotion of state atheism, coupled with its persecution of people with spiritual or religious beliefs, in the People's Republic of China.
+Antireligious campaigns were launched in 1949, after the Chinese Communist Revolution, and they have continued to be waged against Buddhists, Christians, Muslims, and members of other religious communities in China.

+State campaigns against religion have escalated since Xi Jinping became Chinese Communist Party general secretary in 2012.
+For Christians, government decrees have mandated the widespread removal of crosses from churches, and in some cases, they have also mandated the destruction of houses of worship.
+In Tibet, similar decrees have mandated the destruction of Tibetan Buddhist monastic centers, sacred sites, and monastic residences; the denial of the Tibetans' right to freely access their cultural heritage; and the ongoing persecution of high Buddhist lamas as well as Buddhist nuns and monks.
+The persecution initiated in 1999 by Jiang Zemin against Falun Gong continues unabated with widespread surveillance, arbitrary detention, imprisonment, and torture.
+In Xinjiang, the CCP has arbitrarily detained more than a million Muslims in internment camps.
+In addition, the CCP's policies have included forced labor, suppression of Uyghur religious practices, and political indoctrination.

+Republic of China

+The Nationalist government of the Republic of China banned the professional practices of the "three aunties and six grannies": Buddhist and Daoist nuns, female fortune-tellers, female healers, female shamans, procuresses, female matchmakers, brothel madams, and midwives.
+In its campaign against superstition, the Nationalist government condemned men who practiced arts deemed superstitious as disreputable, deeming them "unproductive" and "useless to society."
+Male ritual professions condemned in this way included shamans, fortune tellers, and geomancers, among others.

+Yan'an and the Early PRC

+The Communist Party of China's first mass campaign against superstition occurred in Yan'an in 1944 and 1945.
+The campaign sought to eliminate shamanic ritual practices, reform shamans into productive workers, and to promote public health and hygiene.